octo-technology/OpenTezos/docs/tezos-basics/exam.md

 ### Question 14

-How many XTZ are created with the validation of a high-priority block since the *Delphi* amendment?
+How many Tez are created with the validation of a high-priority block since the *Delphi* amendment?

 <ExamCheckbox name="130" isCorrect="false">250 µꜩ</ExamCheckbox>
 <ExamCheckbox name="131" isCorrect="false">1.25000 ꜩ</ExamCheckbox>